Gateway Foundation Inc - Beacon House Community Funding

 Reapplication Policy

-As this is a time-limited grant program funded by a one-time asset sale ($2 million from the Beacon House property), information about reapplication for future cycles is unclear.
-The program may continue in subsequent years until funds are exhausted, but this has not been explicitly confirmed.
-Contact Ave Costa at acosta@gatewayfoundation.org for clarification on future grant cycles and reapplication opportunities.
+As this is a time-limited grant programme funded by a one-time asset sale ($2 million from the Beacon House property), the programme continues in multiple cycles until funds are exhausted.
+Contact Ave Costa at acosta@gatewayfoundation.org for information about upcoming grant cycles and application opportunities.

 Confirmed Grant Recipients

-- A Door to Hope – Women's Residential Program & Youth Outpatient Program
+2. A Door to Hope – Women's Residential Programme & Youth Outpatient Programme

 Application Success Factors

-Since this is a newly established grant program with limited public information about evaluation criteria, the following factors are based on the stated priorities and eligibility requirements:
+Since this grant programme has limited public information about evaluation criteria, the following factors are based on the stated priorities and eligibility requirements:

 Alignment with Beacon House Legacy

-The program was created to honor the historic Beacon House treatment center.
-Applications that demonstrate direct alignment with substance use disorder treatment, particularly serving vulnerable and underserved populations in Monterey County, are prioritized.
+The programme was created to honour the historic Beacon House treatment centre.
+Applications that demonstrate direct alignment with substance use disorder treatment, particularly serving vulnerable and underserved populations in Monterey County, are prioritised.

 Evidence-Based Approaches

-Gateway Foundation explicitly requires that applicant programs "utilize evidence-based services."
+Gateway Foundation explicitly requires that applicant programmes "utilise evidence-based services."
 Applications should clearly articulate the evidence base supporting proposed interventions and reference relevant research or best practices in substance use and mental health treatment.

 Geographic Focus and Community Impact